SabrinaR8811/sep10-freedom-project/blog/entry09.md

 </p>
 <p>That's a bit of the code I used for the main heading!!</p>
 <p>My biggest takeaway was to always ask for help and always use a template.
 Everything I did was royally messed up, and barely even coherent.
 It took a lot of work in my Beyond MVP to actually make something worth a decent grade.</p>
+<p>My biggest challenge was the photos.
+The.
+Dang.
+PHOTOS.
+Honestly, the amount of time it took me to force my images to upload properly into the website was insane, and even then I could only manage a few of them.
+Still, it was worth it, because my site looked a lot better for it.</p>
+<p>The easiest part, on the other hand, was definitely all of the basic HTML.
+Typing in different sections and paragraphs was my jam throughout the entire project, and it was what I excelled at.
+I was easily typing up my paragraphs, and for the first time since... about Unit 3...
+I actually found myself having fun when coding.
+The CSS was also fairly easy, as it required a lot less programming than the HTML.
+Overall, this was... still extremely difficult but not as bad as I expected.
+8/10 on hardness level instead of the 12/10 that I thought it'd be.</p>
 [Previous](entry08.md) | [Next](entry10.md)

 [Home](../README.md)